bottledcode/swytch-framework/docs/README.md

 directly to the component, instead, you should pass the user's ID and perform the query in the component's constructor or in the `render()` method.
 This allows you to easily rerender the component outside of the tree and easily test the component.

+# Unit Testing

+Unit testing components is a first-class citizen in the Swytch Framework.
+We suggest using `pestphp/pest` along with `spatie/pest-plugin-snapshots` to use snapshot testing.
+The template repository has some excellent examples of how to set this up using the Streaming Compiler.